Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

 \subsection{Decoupling Approach for MV-SDEs}

-The decoupling approach was introduced in \cite{is_mvsde} as a method to efficiently implement IS in the context of MV-SDEs.
-The idea is to first approximate the MV-SDE law $\mu_t$ empirically and then use that as an input to define a standard "decoupled" SDE to which a change in measure is applied.
-Essentially, the approach is to decouple the computation of the MV-SDE law and the probability measure change required for IS.
-This ensures that the MV-SDE \eqref{eqn:mvsde} is converted into a standard SDE with random coefficients, for which measure change can be applied as in Section \ref{sec:is_sde}.
-We first formally introduce the general scheme of the decoupling approach.
+The decoupling approach was introduced by \citep{is_mvsde} as a method to efficiently implement IS for MV-SDEs.
+This method involves replacing the deterministic mean-field law ($\mu_t$) with an empirical approximation using a stochastic particle system, which is then used as an input to define the "decoupled" MV-SDE to which a change in measure is applied.
+This decouples the computation of the MV-SDE law and the probability measure change required for IS.
+The decoupled MV-SDE \eqref{eqn:mvsde} is now a standard SDE with random coefficients, for which change of measure can be applied, as discussed in Section \ref{sec:is_sde}.
+First, we formally introduce the general scheme of the decoupling approach.